 Data and Variables

-becausehave tojudgmentThe data source for this project will come from Kaggle.
-The Fake.csv and True.csv files are datasets of news articles that have been identified as misinformation through fact-check research and a set of articles that have been verified as truthful. old, the publication datesanotherhas a section on its website identifying fake news stories.
-Thesince it is but instead highlightare n so it is still useful for this projectThis dataset can be used to understand better the type of topics used in fake news stories.
+Data collection for this topic is challenging because you have to rely on someone else to identify and flag fake news for you and trust that their judgment is correct.
+The main data source for this project will come from Kaggle.
+The Fake.csv and True.csv files are datasets of news articles that have been identified as misinformation through fact-check research and a set of articles that have been verified as truthful.
+The articles are a bit old, and the publication dates range from 2015 – 2018 so I searched for another dataset with more recent articles.
+The New York Post has a section on its website identifying fake news stories.
+The New York Post articles are technically not Fake News since it is not attempting to present misinformation but instead highlight stories that are known to be rumors.
+The articles are more recent and are from 2018 – 2023 so it is still useful for this project.
+This dataset can be used to understand better the type of topics used in fake news stories.

 Each Kaggle file has an identical structure which will make the cleaning step simpler.
 The Fake dataset contains 23,481 observations and the Real dataset contains 21,417 observations.
 Each also contains four variables; Title and Text which are free text, Subject is categorical, and one date variable.

 When we compare the count of Subjects for each dataset, the fake news dataset on the left has more categories with the "News" being the largest.
 The real news dataset on the right only has two categories with Political News being the largest.